Stormbringer (album): Reissues

 On 23 February 2009 the 35th Anniversary Edition of Stormbringer was released for the European/international market only.
 The release was expanded into a limited edition two-disc set: the first disc contained the full remastered album along with the new remixes, and the second disc was a DVD containing the quadraphonic mix in 5.1 audio as originally released in the USA on Quad reel back in 1974.
 After a limited run of the CD/DVD edition, the album became available in a single CD edition.
 A limited double gatefold vinyl edition was also released.

-In popular culture

-The song "Stormbringer" is used in the series finale of the US television series Ash vs. Evil Dead.

 Track listing

+All lead vocals sung by David Coverdale and Glenn Hughes, except "Holy Man" sung by Hughes and "Soldier of Fortune" by Coverdale.